yichizhang/YZIonIconsHelper/README.md

 YZIonIconsHelper
 ================

-A few category methods added to IonIcons (pod name: 'ionicons')
+A class to help make working with IonIcons easier (pod name: 'ionicons')